Online school put US kids behind. Some adults have regrets.

-“She’s behind,” said Kargbo, whose daughter is now in tenth grade.
-“It didn’t work at all.
-Knowing what I know now, I would say they should have put them in school.”
+Her son lost motivation and wouldn’t do his assignments.
+Once he went back on a hybrid schedule in spring 2021, he started doing well.

-Preliminary test scores around the country confirm what Kargbo witnessed: The longer many students studied remotely, the less they learned.
-Some educators and parents are questioning decisions in cities from Boston to Chicago to Los Angeles to remain online long after clear evidence emerged that schools weren’t COVID-19 super-spreaders — and months after life-saving adult vaccines became widely available.
+“I wish we’d been in person earlier,” Williams said.
+“Other schools seemed to be doing it successfully.”

 There are fears for the futures of students who don’t catch up.
-They run the risk of never learning to read, long a precursor for dropping out of school.
-They might never master simple algebra, putting science and tech fields out of reach.
-The pandemic decline in college attendance could continue to accelerate, crippling the U.S. economy.
+They risk never learning to read, long a precursor for dropping out of school.
+They might never master algebra, putting science and tech fields out of reach.
+The pandemic decline in college attendance could accelerate, crippling the U.S. economy.

-In a sign of how inflammatory the debate has become, there’s sharp disagreement among educators, school leaders and parents even about how to label the problems created by online school.
+In a sign of how inflammatory the debate has become, there’s sharp disagreement even about how to label the problems created by online school.
 “Learning loss” has become a lightning rod.
-Some fear the term might brand struggling students or cast blame on teachers, and they say it overlooks the need to save lives during a pandemic.
+Some fear it might brand struggling students or cast blame on teachers.
+They say it overlooks the need to save lives during a pandemic.

 Regardless of what it’s called, the casualties of Zoom school are real.